 “Banjee is really more of a lifestyle and persona of being street yet sophisticated and intelligent.
 It’s like a new wave dandy.” – Abdu Ali

-Abdu is the product of a generation that understands that traditional jobs are not always waiting on their doorsteps.
-This generation also knows that “happiness” does exist.
-They have internalized the fact that the internet is pretty much their best friend in this fast-paced world.
+Abdu is the product of a generation who understands that traditional jobs are not waiting on their doorsteps.
+They have internalized the internet being their best friend for the goals they want, and need, to accomplish.
 They also understand they can create what they want at any time of the day.
 Fashion publications, online web-shows and music movements are running faster than Olympic sprinters.

 These young people don’t need business school to lay down the foundation of their personal entities.
 They Google it, they conceptualize it and they do it.
 Pass or fail.
 They will make it work.

-Abdu’s representation of this go-getter attitude made him my first pick for my new online series, “The Say Series”.
+Abdu’s peers are considered “entitled” but they call it, “self-branding”.
+And, this young man’s representation of passion makes him my first pick for my new online series, “The Say Series”.
 “The Say Series” is a collection of conversation pieces that documents and explores contemporary people and ideas.
 I spent a Friday night with Abdu at his home and captured the true essence of this artist.
 He was raw, he was funny, he was himself.